 Are all roosters aggressive?
 Roosters have a fundamental instinct to protect the flock that often turns into aggression.
 Because chickens are prey animals and not predators, roosters are generally defensive of their territory and the hens.
 The degree of aggression depends on the breed, age, and temperament of the rooster.

 In addition, how a rooster interacts with people can influence, but not determine, the rooster’s aggression levels.
+Some chicken breeds produce very calm and friendly roosters and some breeds produce very aggressive roosters.

 Why Are Roosters Aggressive to People?